African trypanosomiasis: Second Stage

+A major challenge has been to find drugs that readily pass the blood–brain barrier.
+The latest drug that has come into clinical use is fexinidazol.
+Promising results have also been obtained with the benzoxaborole drug acoziborole (SCYX-7158), developed by the Drugs for Neglected Diseases initiative.
+This drug is currently under evaluation as a single-dose oral treatment, which is a great advantage compared to currently used drugs.
+Another research field that has been extensively studied in Trypanosoma brucei is to target its nucleotide metabolism.
+The nucleotide metabolism studies have both led to the development of adenosine analogues looking promising in animal studies, and to the finding that downregulation of the P2 adenosine transporter is a common way to acquire partial drug resistance against the melaminophenyl arsenical and diamidine drug families (containing melarsoprol and pentamidine, respectively).
+Drug uptake and degradation are two major issues to consider to avoid drug resistance development.
+In the case of nucleoside analogues, they need to be taken up by the P1 nucleoside transporter (instead of P2), and they also need to be resistant to cleavage in the parasite.

 Prognosis

-If untreated, T. b. gambiense almost always results in death, with only a few individuals shown in a long-term 15 year follow-up to have survived after refusing treatment.
+If untreated, T. b. gambiense almost always results in death, with only a few individuals shown in a long-term 15-year follow-up to have survived after refusing treatment.
 T. b. rhodesiense, being a more acute and severe form of the disease, is consistently fatal if not treated.

-Disease progression greatly varies depending on disease form.
-For individuals which are infected by T. b. gambiense, which accounts for 98% of all of the reported cases, a person can be infected for months or even years without signs or symptoms until the advanced disease stage, where it is too late to be treated successfully.
+Disease progression varies greatly depending on disease form.
+For individuals who are infected by T. b. gambiense, which accounts for 92% of all of the reported cases, a person can be infected for months or even years without signs or symptoms until the advanced disease stage, where it is too late to be treated successfully.
 For individuals affected by T. b. rhodesiense, which accounts for 2% of all reported cases, symptoms appear within weeks or months of the infection.
 Disease progression is rapid and invades the central nervous system, causing death within a short amount of time.